 But again you have to be prepared for delays….even entire days or more.

 Many report negative experiences with the first come first served pay to ride arrangement.
-They complain about the whole line-up, wait, get delayed, mostly disorganized, boarding process.
+They complain about the whole line-up, wait, get delayed, somewhat disorganized at times, boarding process.

 Many report they are set up in camp if they hiked in.
 Verses others in their party that fly in and it takes the morning to make it to the campground.